Jermaine Gresham

-Jermaine Gresham (born June 16, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+Jermaine Gresham (born June 16, 1988) is an American former professional football player who was a tight end in the National Football League (NFL) for nine seasons.
 He played college football for the Oklahoma Sooners, earning first-team All-American honors in 2008.
 He was selected by the Cincinnati Bengals in the first round of the 2010 NFL draft.

 Early life

 Football

 Gresham was a high school standout at wide receiver from Ardmore High School in Ardmore, Oklahoma.

 During his sophomore year Gresham helped the Tigers go 10–2, and had the game clinching 29-yard touchdown in a 13–0 win against Ada, a 28-yard game sealing touchdown against Altus to win 21–8, and 168 yards receiving on six catches, including a 74-yard touchdown pass, in a 23–16 loss to Shawnee, He finished the season with 11-touchdowns on 26-receptions, and was named "Best receiver" by the Daily Oklahoman for the 2003 season.

 His senior year, he had 70 catches for 1,175 yards and 24 touchdowns and was named to the Parade All-American team.
 Helped the Tigers go 12–0 before losing in the 5A state semifinals to Bixby.
 In the quarter-final win over Coweta, he tore the anterior cruciate ligament (ACL) in his left knee.

 Gresham had 148 career catches and was ranked as the No. 34 overall prospect in 2005 by rivals.com.